OleSkaar/Plunder/Index/Inventory.md

 Items that you carry in your pack.
 These take an action to retrieve in combat.

 ### Trinkets
-Small items that don't weigh anything unless carried in large quantities (GM's judgement).
+Small items like rings, necklaces, etc, that don't weigh anything unless carried in large quantities (GM's judgement).

 ## Treasure
 Every 100 coins take up a slot.